dss-extensions/opendss-svn-mirror/trunk/Distrib/BitrockInstaller/readme.txt

 1.2.8 - performance tuning in the FNCS interface
-1.2.9 - added the option to export CIM100 in six separate sub-profiles
+1.2.9 - added the option to export CIM100 in six separate sub-profiles 1.2.10 - trap UUID for a missing bus
+1.2.11 - fix TransformerCoreAdmittance, TransformerEnd and some indentation
+       - fix undervoltage relay property values

 Quick Start